 We also rely on patents to protect certain aspects of our proprietary technology in the United States.
 The process of obtaining patent protection is expensive and time-consuming, and we may not be able to prosecute all necessary or desirable patent applications at a reasonable cost or in a timely manner.
 We may choose not to seek patent protection for certain innovations and may choose not to pursue patent protection in certain jurisdictions.
 Further, we cannot guarantee that any of our pending patent applications will result in the issuance of patents or that any patents that do issue from such applications will have adequate scope to provide us with a competitive advantage.
 There is no assurance that all potentially relevant prior art relating to our patents and patent applications has been found.
 To the extent that additional patents are issued from our patent applications, which is not certain, third parties may challenge their validity, enforceability or scope, which may result in such patents being narrowed or invalidated.
 If third parties have prepared and filed patent applications in the United States that also claim technology to which we have rights, we may have to participate in interference proceedings in the United States Patent and Trademark Office to determine priority of invention for patent applications filed before March 16, 2013, or in derivation proceedings to determine inventorship for patent applications filed after such date.
 In addition, patents have a limited lifespan.
 In the United States, the natural expiration of a patent is generally 20 years after its effective filing date.
-Even if patents covering our products are obtained by us or by our licensors, once such patents expire, we may be vulnerable to competition from similar products.
-Moreover, the rights granted under any issued patents may not provide us with adequate protection or competitive advantages, and, as with any technology, competitors may be able to develop similar or superior technologies to our own now or in the futur
+Even if patents may not provide us with adequate protection or competitive advantages, and, as with any technology, competitors may be able to develop similar or superior technologies to our own now or in the future.